ShakeebAftab/ShakeebAftab/README.md

 ## More about me
 👩‍💻 I'm currently working on making a Postman Clone

-🧠 I'm currently learning python and flask
+🧠 I'm currently learning Python and Flask

 👯‍♀️ I'm looking to collaborate on anything that uses React

 😄 Pronouns He/Him

-⚡️ People think I'm Sheldon from big bang theory
+⚡️ People think I'm Sheldon from Big Bang Theory